The Ultimate Travel Guide to Tasiilaq

 Domestic flights to Tasiilaq

 If you are already planning to be in Greenland and want to add Tasiilaq to your itinerary, Air Greenland offers flights from Nuuk to Kulusuk and then onto Tasiilaq.
-These flights only operate on certain days, so check the schedules on our how to get to Greenland page to figure out when you can fly.
+These flights only operate on certain days, so check the schedules on our how to get to the Greenland page to figure out when you can fly.

 Arriving by boat to Tasiilaq